-As you already know, Worklogs - Time reports for Jira provides you with valuable knowledge on your team’s efficiency, making it easier for you to deliver correct estimates, and as a result, succeed in your future projects.
+As you already know, Worklogs - Time Tracking and Reports provide you with valuable knowledge on your team’s efficiency, making it easier for you to deliver correct estimates, and as a result, succeed in your future projects.
 Convinced by numerous advantages of our Jira add-on?
 If yes, then let’s learn how it works!

 The first and most obvious step is to log into your Jira instance as an admin, click the admin dropdown and choose Add-ons.
-After locating Worklogs - Time Reports for Jira, click Free trial to download and install your app.
+After locating Worklogs - Time Tracking and Reports, click Free trial to download and install your app.